-Performance obligations and timing of revenue recognition:
+Performance abligations and timing of revenue recognition:

-The Company derives its revenue primarily from export of garments and related products, with revenue recognised at a point in time when control of the goods has transferred to the customer.
+The Company derives its revenue primarily from sale of garments, shoes and related products, with revenue recognised at a point in time when control of the goods has transferred to the customer.
 This is generally when the goods are delivered to the customer/ agent nominated by the customer.